adonisjs/legacy-docs/3.0/views.md

 ## Templating

-Templating refers to dynamic data binding and logical processing of data inside your views.You are required to follow a special syntax to make all this work.
+Templating refers to dynamic data binding and logical processing of data inside your views.
+You are required to follow a special syntax to make all this work.

 #### Variables

-In order to output the value of variable you make use curly braces.
+In order to output the value of a variable, you make use of curly braces.

 ```twig
 {{ user }}